College football: Hawkeyes blemish Gophers' perfect season with 23-19 victory

 A blacked-out Kinnick Stadium turned into a black hole for the Golden Gophers’ perfect season.

 Joe Evans and A.J.
-Epenesa registered sacks on the first two plays of Minnesota’s desperation drive in the closing minutes, and Riley Moss’ interception with 49 seconds left ended it as No. 23-ranked Iowa handed the No. 7 Gophers their first loss of the season, 23-19, on Saturday.
+Epenesa registered sacks on the first two plays of Minnesota’s desperation drive in the closing minutes, and Riley Moss’ interception with 49 seconds left ended it as No. 23-ranked Iowa handed the No. 7 Gophers their first loss of the season, 23-19, on Saturday night.

 The Hawkeyes (7-3, 4-3 Big Ten) prevented rival Minnesota (9-1, 6-1) from clinching a share of the Big Ten West championship while retaining the Floyd of Rosedale trophy for a fifth consecutive season.